nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user executes `editteam t/1 n/Team1` to change the personName of first team to Team1.

 Step 2.
-The `editTeam` command is created by the parser using the given team index and new personName.
+The `editTeam` command is created by the parser using the given team index and PersonName.of.
 It calls `Model#setTeamName`to change the personName of the required team.

 The following sequence diagram shows how the edit team operation works: